 RF+ is a program for computing RF(+) distances between phylogenetic trees.
 RF(+) distance is designed to more meaningfully compute the Robinson-Foulds distance between two trees that only have a partially overlapping leaf set.
 The traditional approach for computing Robinson-Foulds distance between two trees that only have a partially overlapping leaf set is to first restrict the two trees to their shared leaf set and then compute their Robinson-Foulds distance.
 We refer to distances computed in this way as RF(-) distances.
 In contrast, the RF(+) distance between two arbitrary trees is computed by first optimally completing each tree on the union of the leaf sets of both trees so as to minimize the Robinson-Foulds distance between them, and then reporting the Robinson-Foulds distance between the two completed trees.

-The current prototype implements the algorithms described in the manuscript cited below and can (i) compute the RF(+) distance between a pair of trees where the leaf set of one of the trees is a subset of the leaf set of the other, and (ii) compute the Extraneous-Clade-Free-RF(+) (EF-RF(+)) distance between two trees with arbitrary leaf sets.
-All trees must be rooted and binary.
+The RF+ software implements the algorithms described in the two manuscripts cited below and can (i) compute the RF(+) distance between two trees with arbitrary leaf sets, and (ii) compute the Extraneous-Clade-Free-RF(+) (EF-RF(+)) distance between two trees with arbitrary leaf sets.
+Trees can be rooted or unrooted, but must be binary.

-This version of RF+ was implemented by Ashim Ranjeet under the supervision of Mukul Bansal and is freely available open source under GNU GPL.
+This version of RF+ was implemented by Keegan Yao and Ashim Ranjeet under the supervision of Mukul Bansal, and is freely available open source under GNU GPL.

 This software can be cited as follows:

-- Linear-Time Algorithms for some Phylogenetic Tree Completion Problems under Robinson-Foulds Distance
+- Linear-Time Algorithms for Phylogenetic Tree Completion Under Robinson-Foulds Distance

 Mukul S. Bansal.